 Learning and Teaching

-At Queen’s, we aim to deliver a high quality learning environment that embeds intellectual curiosity, innovation and best practice in learning, teaching and student support to enable student to achieve their full academic potential.
-Examples of the opportunities provided for learning on this course are:
+At Queen’s, we aim to deliver a high quality learning environment that embeds intellectual curiosity, innovation and best practice in learning, teaching and student support to enable students to achieve their full academic potential.
+Examples of the opportunities provided for learning on this degree programme are:

 - Computer-Based Modules